Jay Bateman: Army

 Bateman was named the defensive coordinator at Army in 2014.
 He was suspended in 2017 when it was revealed that he had received improper information from former Wake Forest radio announcer Tommy Elrod.
 In addition to the suspension, he was also fined $25,000 and forced to attend an ethics training program.

-Bateman was named a finalist for the Broyles Award in 2018, the award given to the top assistant coach in college football.
+Bateman was named a finalist for the Broyles Award in 2018, the award is given to the top assistant coach in college football.
 In his tenure with Army, he improved the Black Knights defense from 91st overall in 2014 to 8th in the country in 2018.

 North Carolina

 Bateman was named the co-defensive coordinator and safeties coach at North Carolina on December 9, 2018.
 He and co-coordinator Tommy Thigpen oversaw the position change and development of former quarterback Chazz Surratt into an all-conference linebacker and NFL draftee and brought in several top defensive recruits to the program, being a key player in the Tar Heels' recruiting upswing.
 After three years leading the Tar Heel defense, Bateman and UNC agreed to part ways after the 2021 season, which featured the worst defensive unit of his tenure.